Houston Property Settlement Lawyer

 In each case, complexities of ownership can complicate a divorce.

 Many couples have a difficult time reaching an agreement about how to divide their property.
-Because the division of property depends on the complexity of your assets and liabilities, it is important to consult with a knowledgeable family law attorney for assistance if you anticipate the division of property is likely to be an issue of controversy in your divorce.
-Call Conner & Lindamood, P.C. in Houston, TX, today to schedule a consultatio
+Because the division of property depends on the complexity of your assets and liabilities, it is important to consult with a knowledgeable family law lawyer for assistance if you anticipate the division of property is likely to be an issue of controversy in your divorce.
+Call Lindamood & Robinson, P.C. in Houston, TX, today to schedule a consultatio

-Contact Conner & Lindamood today for the answers and guidance you need.
+Contact Lindamood & Robinson today for the answers and guidance you need.

-During your consultation, you will have an opportunity to discuss your case with a Houston property settlement attorney who has extensive experience helping clients just like you obtain a fair and just property settlement.
-Contact our Houston property attorneys today to learn more.
+During your consultation, you will have an opportunity to discuss your case with a Houston property settlement lawyer who has extensive experience helping clients just like you obtain a fair and just property settlement.
+Contact our Houston property lawyers today to learn more.